AbhishekGautam01/docs/solid/index.md

 ## **S** Single-responsibility principle
 ![S](./img/S.png)

-> **DEFINATION**: A class should have only a single responsibility, that is, only changes to one part of software's specification should be able to affect the specification of other class.
+> **DEFINITION**: A class should have only a single responsibility, that is, only changes to one part of software's specification should be able to affect the specification of other class.

 * A class should contain variables and methods relevant to its functionality.
-* Classes can work together to complete a big complex task but all class must complete a function from start to finish before passsing the output to another class.
+* Classes can work together to complete a big complex task but all class must complete a function from start to finish before passing the output to another class.
 <br/>

 * A class should have only **one reason to change**